peteroupc/peteroupc.github.io/random.md

 -  cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage.

 They are also useful when the application generates random numbers so infrequently that the RNG's speed is not a concern.

-A cryptographic RNG ultimately relies on one or more _nondeterministic sources_, as described later in this section.

 <a id=Quality></a>
 ### Quality